hnrss/hnrss-docs/content/_index.md

 ## ChangeLog

 - April 2017
+  - Add python3 support.
-  - Improve handling of search feeds with multiple queries
+  - Improve handling of search feeds with multiple queries.
   - Cleanup docs and move them to Hugo.
   - Fix warnings from the w3.org feed validator.
 - March 2017